 Quizzes: There will be eight (8) quizzes, four (4) in the advertising segment, and four (4) in the PR segment.
 You’ll be told in advance of quizzes.

 Ad critiques: This is to make you a better consumer of advertising.
 You’ve seen ads your whole life, but we hope you’ll look at ads differently after this class.
-Your ad critiques will be submitted as a Word doc.
+Your ad critiques will be submitted via Blackboard as a Word doc.
 It should be one page, 12-point Times Roman, 1-inch margin, single spaced.
 It will include the following bullet points (use bullets on your critiques):

 • Your name / student number